 "My troubles began at sea.
-We had a fair voyage, and all that; but my poor dog, my beautiful Duchess!-that beauty in the beast-died.
-I wanted to read the funeral service over her, but the captain interfered-the brute!-and threatened to throw me into the sea along with the dead bitch, as the unmannerly ruffian persisted in calling my canine friend.
+We had a fair voyage, and all that; but my poor dog, my beautiful Duchess! -that beauty in the beast-died.
+I wanted to read the funeral service over her, but the captain interferedthe brute!-and threatened to throw me into the sea along with the dead bitch, as the unmannerly ruffian persisted in calling my canine friend.
 I never spoke to him again during the rest of the voyage.
 Nothing happened worth relating until I got to this place, where I chanced to meet a friend who knew your brother, and I went up with him to the woods.
-Most of the wise men of Gotham we met on the road were bound to the woods; so I felt happy that I was, at least, in the fashion.
-Mr.--

-was very kind, and spoke in raptures of the woods, which formed the theme of conversation during our journey; their beauty, their vastness, the comfort and independence enjoyed by those who had settled in them; and he so inspired me with the subject that I did nothing all day but sing as we rode along-
+Most of the wise men of Gotham we met on the road were bound to the woods; so I felt happy that I was, at least, in the fashion. was very kind, and spoke in raptures of the woods, which formed the theme of conversation during our journey-their beauty, their vastness, the comfort and independence enjoyed by those who had settled in them; and he so inspired me with the subject that I did nothing all day but sing as we rode alonguntil we came to the woods, and then I soon learned to sing that same, as the Irishman says, on the other side of my mouth."